Caloverys/CheckURL/important_info.md

 I guess the only solutation on client-side is we could check if the data-structure is correct or use other API to test it.
 Node.js has method called require("url") to test if URL is valid or we could use external libraray like valid_url, but they are all for server-side.

-Code, I tried to test the URL:
+Code, I tried to test the URL, check [here](https://github.com/Caloverys/CheckURL/blob/main/testURL.js).